Cyan75/SwiftIntro/Swift_06_Functions.md

 ## 4. Function Argument Labels and Parameter Names
 >* Argument Label : used when calling the function(default : parameter name)
->* Parameter Name : used in the implementation of the function(default : parameter name)
+>* Parameter Name : used in the implementation of the function
 ```swift
 func someFunction(firstParameterName: Int, secondParameterName: Int) {
     // In the function body, firstParameterName and secondParameterName